msztylko/rust-notes/the-book/README.md

 Cargo expects your source files to live inside the src directory.
 The top-level project directory is just for README files, license information, configuration files, and anything else not related to your code.

 Build cargo project with `cargo build`.
-This creates an executable in `target/debug/hello_cargo`
+This creates an executable in `target/debug/hello_cargo`.
+Now you can the executable with `./target/debug/hello_cargo`.
+You can also use `cargo run` instead which will compile the code and the run the executable.